DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-6.md

 ##Importance of data and oversight

-Data must be used to inform decision-making at all levels (from frontline workers, to strategic planners) and across the safeguarding partnership.
+Data should be used to inform decision-making at all levels (from frontline workers, to strategic planners) and across the safeguarding partnership.

+Systems should collect data that meets statutory guidance and monitors performance, and makes it accessible to users.

+Data can be used more effectively by improving technology, infrastructure, and processes.

 Analytics should be built-in and easy to read.
 Performance data and analytics should be made available to improve policy development and transparency.

-Systems should collect data that meets statutory guidance and monitors performance, and make it accessible to users.

-Data can be used more effectively by improving technology, infrastructure, and processes.

 Information should be made available for decision-making as close to real-time as possible.